-- k.
-No sign shall be painted on or attached to trees, fenceposts, rocks or other natural features, telephone or utility poles or painted on the roofs of buildings visible from any public thoroughfare. - 1.
-No inflatable signs are allowed. - m.
-No internally illuminated signs are allowed. - n.
-No "Tourist Oriented Directional Signs" (TODS) administered by the Tenneessee Department of Transportation shall be allowed within the municipal boundary.
-Any existing sign at the time of the passing of this ordinance will be allowed to remain until the end of its current application year.
-After this time expires, the sign shall be removed.
-(Added by Ordinance 229 07/16/2009) - 2.
+- sale, rental, or lease of the premises or part of the premises on which the signs are displayed are permitted.
+Such signs shall be removed within fourteen (14) days of the sale, rental or lease. - e.
+Temporary Portable Signs.
+Portable signs may be used to announce the grand opening of a new business, or the closing of an existing business, but in no event, shall such signs remain more than thirty (30) days.
+These signs shall be limited to thirty-two (32) square feet in size. - 3.
 Residential and Agriculture Districts.
 In the R and A Districts, the following regulations shall apply: (Amended by Ordinance 248, 04/29/2013) - a.
 Nameplates indicating name, address, and house number, are permitted provided they do not exceed two (2) square feet in size. - b.
 For apartment buildings, identification signs not exceeding twelve (12) square feet in area and ten (10) feet in height are permitted.
 The bottom edge of the sign face shall not exceed four feet in height from average grade. - c.
 Church, school, or public building bulletin boards or identification signs, not exceeding twenty (20) square feet in area and ten (10) feet in height are permitted. - d.
 Signs for overnight rental shall be permitted provided that the sign face is no larger than ten (10) square feet with no side to exceed four (4) feet in length for residential areas on HWY 321 and SR 416 and four (4) square feet or two (2) feet by two (2) feet in all other residential districts.
 The pole shall be no longer than two feet from the road level to the bottom of the sign, and the sign may be indirectly lighted with the source of light hidden from view.
 Each sign exceeding four (4) square feet shall be framed.
 Only wood tone shall be used on the pole and frame.
 The sign's information shall be limited to the owner's name or company, unit number or name, and street address & telephone number.
 (Amended by Ordinance 221, 01/19/2009)

-- 3. Sign Illumination. - a.
+- 4. Sign Illumination. - a.
 Electrical requirements.
 Electrical requirements pertaining to signs shall be as prescribed in the National Electrical Code. - b.
 If illuminated, signs shall be illuminated only by the following means: - 1.
 By a white, steady stationary light of reasonable intensity shielded and directed solely at the sign so that the light source is not visible. - 2.
 Light sources to illuminate signs shall be shielded from all adjacent residential buildings and streets and shall not be of such brightness so as to cause glare hazardous to pedestrians or auto drives or so as to create a nuisance to adjacent residential districts. - 3.
 Electrical power shall be placed underground.

-4. Material and Style.
+5. Material and Style.